P.O Box 631 Station A

 All Health Studies students, prior to the start of each clinical or field placement, must demonstrate that they have fully met the following requirements (please see your program's specific pre-placement form as some programs do not require Standard First Aid, Mask Fit or some of the medical items):

-- CPR level HCP (Health Care Provider) (valid for one year)
+- CPR level HCP (Health Care Provider) (valid for one year from the date of issue)

-- Standard First Aid Certification (valid for three years)
+- Standard First Aid Certification (valid for three years from the date of issue)

 - Influenza Vaccination (yearly in November)

 - Clinical Pre-Placement Health Form (various components and timeframes).
-Form included in your welcome package or can be picked up at our office located in Room 352 at our Morningside Campus.
+The form is included in your welcome package or can be picked provided by contacting: email@example.com

 Important Note: Health Studies programs of the School of Community and Health Studies do not accept the OESC (Ontario Educations Services Corporation) card as a valid police check.
 Students must present a clear Police Check with Vulnerable Sector Screening obtained from your local police services.
 Please see the Placement Requirements Student Handbook for more information.
 Important Note: First Aid and CPR certification must be provided by approved Canadian-based training.
 Original documents must be presented (Copies or certificates obtained through internet sources are not acceptable).